JPeters775/osticket-prereqs/README.md

 <h3>Last Step Before Starting</h3>

 <p>
-We will need to delete a file before continuing.
+You will need to delete a file before continuing.
 Got the "osTicket" folder and delete the setup folder.
 You may need to go in the folder and delete all files before deleting the folder itself.

 Next, go to "ost-config.php" file we changed earlier.
 Set the permissions from All permissions allowed to "Read" only.

-Finally, we can now use osTicket.
+Finally, you can now use osTicket.
 </p>
 <br />